selfbits/blog/_drafts/2016-10-19-dashboard-tutorial-part3-social-auth.markdown

 Go to **Settings** on the left-side menu.
 There you'll see your facebook app's **App ID** and **App Secret**.

-All you need to do is to paste the selfbits app subdomain you've noted down earlier inside **App Domains**.
+All you need to do is to paste the Selfbits app subdomain you've noted down earlier inside **App Domains**.

 Next, click on **+ Add Platform**, select **Website** and paste the subdomain also into **Site URL**.